eddelbuettel/r2u/README.md

 - A number of packages ship from RSPM as source.
 We catch those and/or use the force list to build them.

-- A small number of packages do not build for lack required components.
+- A small number of packages do not build for lack required components;
-  Examples are ROracle and Rcplex.
-They, and their reverse dependencies, are missing.
-Hence, a small number of packages are blacklisted and are not built.
+  examples are ROracle and Rcplex.
+They, and their reverse dependencies, are are blacklisted and not built.

 ### Fixed Issues